drawwithcode/2018-group-work-group-09/README.md

 ###### ABOUT THE PROJECT

 **Our project is about the discover of Dark Matter.** <br>
 What’s Dark Matter?
 We don’t know, we only have been exposed to **theories**.
 But the main point of this project is to show that actually it is still something unknown.
 Dark matter is something that **permeate the universe**, but remains unseen and hard to define.
 It does not reflect the light, so we are not able to detect it with our instruments.
-Qua aggiungerei: l'unico motivo per cui si conosce è per gli effetti che ha su alcuni elementi dell'universo.
+The only reasons why scientists believe dark matter exists is because of its effects on the other matter in the universe.

 **But how the scientists discovered the presence of Dark Matter?**<br>
 Back in the XV Century doc. **Kepler** figured out that the farther a planet is from the sun slower it orbits.
 This was valid also for galaxies.
 It became one of his very important **"three laws of planetary motion"**.
 Moreover he was able to calculate the gravity of a celestial bodies and finally get their mass.

 <p align="center"> <img src="images/Kepler's%20third%20law.gif" style="height:300px"></p>
 <p align="center">
-    <em style="font-size:10pt">image_caption</em>
+    <em >image_caption</em>
 </p>